Codex Entry 05: The Culinary Traversal, 900–1700

 The crucial point — and this is the load-bearing claim of the entire traversal — is that the adoption pattern is additive into existing lineages, not replacement.

 Kinilaw acquires chili.
 The vinegar-and-ginger base remains.
 Sinigang acquires tomato as one souring option, alongside tamarind, kamias, batuan, libas.
 Adobo’s vinegar-and-salt base is unchanged; chili enters in regional variants.
-Cacao becomes (tsokolate) the elite morning-table fixture in mestizo and Spanish households by the late 16th c., diffusing to creole households across the 17th c.
+Among these cultivars the primary record (Morga, 1609) attests camote, pineapple, and guava as established; maize and cacao it mentions only comparatively, so their establishment as locally grown crops in this window is an inference from later evidence rather than something the corpus fixes.
+On that same comparative footing, cacao prepared as tsokolate plausibly becomes an elite morning-table drink in mestizo and Spanish households toward the turn of the century, diffusing to creole households across the 17th c.

 Adoption is graded.
 Uplands, lowlands, coastal trade-elite households absorb the Columbian cultivars at different rates.
 The Cordillera terraces are still rice-and-pinikpikan in 1600.
 The Manila convent kitchens are already eating tsokolate with toasted bread.

 Linguistic flood.
-Nahuatl-via-Spanish loanwords enter the food register at scale: kamatis (← tomatl), kamote (← camotli), atsuete (← achiotl), kakaw (← cacahuatl), tsokolate (← xocolatl), abokado (← ahuacatl, late).
-The mediating Spanish is often Mexican galleon-crew Spanish, not peninsular Spanish — a fact that the lexical evidence makes legible if you know to look for it.
+Nahuatl-via-Spanish loanwords enter the food register at scale.
+By standard linguistic scholarship — these derivations are externally sourced rather than attested in the primary corpus — kamatis traces to tomatl, kamote to camotli, atsuete to achiotl, kakaw to cacahuatl, tsokolate to xocolatl, and abokado (late) to ahuacatl.
+The mediating Spanish is often Mexican galleon-crew Spanish, not peninsular Spanish — a pattern modern philology reads off the lexical evidence if you know to look for it.

 VII.
 1600–1650 — Reduction kitchens, convent cuisine, wheat and lard